meilisearch/documentation/reference/api/README.md

 ## Asynchronous operations

-MeiliSearch returns a summarized version of the `task` object on write requests:
+MeiliSearch is an **asynchronous API**.
+This means that in response to most write requests, you will receive a summarized version of the `task` object:

 ```json
 {